coolyashas/coolyashas/README.md

 ## Who is Yashas?

 Yashas is a tech enthusiast who enjoys open-source, deep learning & Computer Vision.
 When he is not speaking of himself in third person, he is constantly looking for opportunities to work on new and innovative ideas.
-To collaborate, please feel free to contact him :)
+To collaborate, feel free to contact him :)

 Currently involved in Computer Vision Research, where we work on advancing cutting edge Diffusion models for Image Editing applications.